TritonDataCenter/rfd/rfd/0150/README.md

 discussion: https://github.com/joyent/rfd/issues?q=RFD+150
 ---

-# RFD 150 Operationalizing Prometheus
+# RFD 150 Operationalizing Prometheus, Thanos, and Grafana

 This RFD's purpose is to define how Prometheus, Thanos, and Grafana will be added as core Triton and Manta components.